banksjim/mermaid-learning/Git-Graph-Diagram.md

 -----

 ## Themes

+> **WARNING!**
+> Obsidian does not support customization of Git Graph themes using inline directives.
+The following samples still work correctly in other MermaidJS rendering tools.

 Mermaid supports a bunch of pre-defined themes which you can use to find the right one for you.
 You can even override an existing theme's variable to get your own custom theme going.
 Learn more about theming your diagram below.